-Bees thrive in the warmer seasons where they breed and make honey.
-In the winter, however, they face a lot of difficulties which may see to their death.
+Bees thrive in the warmer seasons, where they breed and make honey.
+In the winter, however, they face a lot of difficulties that may see to their death.
 If you don’t prepare early enough for the cold season, your bees will die in the winter.

-Luckily though, with best practices and applying precautions in good time, the colony can survive through winter.
+Luckily, the colony can survive through winter with best practices and applying precautions in good time.
 You need to prepare properly to prevent the bees’ mass deaths.

 Different bee species behave differently during the winter season.
-For example, honeybees remain in the hive and form a tight cluster to keep warm.
+For example, honeybees remain in the hive and form a tight cluster to keep warm (at 95°F).
 The male ones die while the rest shiver to keep themselves and the queen warm.